 Work package 4 aims to adapt and expand multi-criteria assessment tools to evaluate sustainability of crop diversification, at farm, value chain and territory levels.

-The tools will be expanded
+The tools are being expanded

 - to include specific indicators (e.g., social and rural development dimensions) that the case study partners consider relevant to them,